OpenFn/docs/versioned_docs/version-legacy/devtools/home.md

 1. `cd` in the folder containing the repo you're working on.
 2. You can keep your job scripts anywhere, but store `state.json` and `output.json` in a `tmp` folder.
-In our repos we always add the `tmp` directory in our `.gitignore` file that tells Github to ignore the specified paths.
-Make sure you have your `.gitignore` file and you know what's tracked by Github and what's not. `state` and `config` may contain sensitive configuration information and project data so never upload them to Github!
+In our repos we always add the `tmp` directory in our `.gitignore` file that tells GitHub to ignore the specified paths.
+Make sure you have your `.gitignore` file and you know what's tracked by GitHub and what's not. `state` and `config` may contain sensitive configuration information and project data so never upload them to GitHub!
 3. The devtools command is a mouthful.
 You can search your command line history with `Ctl-r` and typing core to pull it up the devtools command.
 Notice that it’s got line breaks and a flag for all the important bits… `-l` for